 Sphere of influence (SOI) is a group of people upon which you have some influence just because they know you.
-This includes family, friends, those with whom you do business, fellow organization or club members, etc.
+This includes family, friends, those with whom you do business, fellow organization or club members, and so on.

-Increasing your sphere of influence should be an ongoing goal that will pay off in your real estate business over time.
+Increasing your sphere of influence should be an ongoing goal that pays off in your real estate business over time.

-Before the Internet and the social media sites like Facebook, Twitter, Google+, LinkedIn and others, you built your sphere of influence through networking, referral marketing, advertising and all of the traditional approaches to building a business.
-The Internet and email simplified these activities a bit, but that was just the beginning.
+Before the internet and social media sites like Facebook, Twitter, LinkedIn, and others, you built your sphere of influence through networking, referral marketing, advertising, and all of the traditional approaches to building a business.
+The internet and email simplified these activities a bit, but that was just the beginning.

 Along came the social sites and the game changed dramatically and forever.
 Leverage is the key.
-Using the social sites you leverage your ability to communicate and share, which allows you to grow a sphere of influence geometrically.
+In using the social sites, you leverage your ability to communicate and share, which allows you to grow a sphere of influence exponentially.
 Never before could you comment or write about what you do and have thousands or even hundreds of thousands of eyes on it almost immediately.
-Let's talk about the major sites and how they're being used to grow spheres of influence.

 Facebook has billions of users, almost everyone you know or will know.
 It's a truly social site in that a lot of the information shared is of a personal nature.
 From favorite foods to favorite vacation spots, people share on Facebook.